taehyun-lim/taehyun-lim.github.io/_teaching/international_relations.md

 My Responsibility
 ======
 I was the instructor for two recitation sections each semester.
-In Spring 2016, they were both twenty-eight students, in Fall 2016, twenty and twenty-one, and in Fall 2017, twenty three and twenty.
+In Spring 2016, they were both twenty-eight students, in Fall 2016, twenty and twenty-one, in Fall 2017, twenty-three and twenty, and in Spring 2020, twenty-five and twenty-nine.
 I designed quizzes, graded exams, quizzes, and group projects, led two discussion sections every week, and held office hours.

 Additional materials provided upon request.